-Ethnographic methods.
-In addition to the household survey, this paper also draws on four months of ethnographic research carried out by the one of us (LB) who is fluent in Me'en during three stays between 2012 and 2015 - the years before and immediately after the villagization campaign in Hana.
-This ethnographic research is based on spontaneous and opportunistic conversations as well as semi-structured interviews and observations.
-The primary focus of the ethnographic work was the communities of Gura, but comparative work was carried out in the villagization sites and in Hana town.
+In addition to the household survey, this paper also draws on four months of ethnographic research carried out by LB during three stays between 2012 and 2015-the years before and immediately after the villagization campaign in Hana-and on fieldnotes made by EGIS during the administration of the survey in 2013 and during a one-week visit in 2016.
+The primary focus of the ethnographic work was the communities of Gura, but we also carried out comparative work in the villagization sites and in Hana town.

-One difficulty of carrying out ethnographic research in the new villages was the obvious fear among people not closely acquainted with the ethnographer to voice negative comments, in case they be reported to the authorities.
-Thanks to LB's long-term presence, however, we were able to discern people who had long been recruited by the local government as 'representatives of the Bodi' and who had thus learned not to criticize government policies.
-Another way we got around this fear was to rely on friends who themselves introduced us to trusted relatives living in the new villages.
+Our ethnographic research was based on spontaneous and opportunistic conversations (for LB primarily in Me'en, in which she is fluent, and for EGJS in Amharic and English) as well as on semi-structured interviews and observations.
+One difficulty of carrying out ethnographic research in the new villages was the obvious fear among people not closely acquainted with the ethnographers of voicing negative comments, in case they were reported to the authorities.
+Thanks to LB's long-term presence, however, we were able to discern people who had been recruited by the local government as "representatives of the Bodi" and who had thus learned not to criticize government policies.
+Another strategy we adopted to improve rapport was to rely on friends who introduced us to trusted relatives living in the new villages.